How do lift tests fit in with MMM

 Marketing mix modeling is a statistical modeling technique that marketers use to determine which channels in their marketing mix deserve credit for sales, in order to reallocate budget to the highest-performing areas.

-Conversion lift studies are tests run by marketers to validate what performance would look like if you switched a channel off, or scaled spend up or down.
+Conversion lift studies are tests run by marketers to validate what performance would look like if you switched a channel off, or scaled spend up or down, usually comparing outcomes against a control group.
+Geo-tests, holdout tests, and platform-run randomized control trials (like Meta’s Conversion Lift) all fall under this umbrella.

-MMM and CSL don’t operate in silos, and we highly recommend using them together to get a more clear picture.
+MMM and CLS don’t operate in silos, and we highly recommend using them together to get a more clear picture of channel performance.
 They are very complimentary when done correctly.
-So, let’s talk about the three ways lift test fit in within MMM:
+So, let’s talk about the three ways lift tests fit in within MMM:

 #1 – Use lift tests to calibrate your MMM